Guidelines for Sponsors

 Student has a record of completing programs and of receiving full credit.

-Tip: Once a student has released a draft of the contract with you listed as the sponsor, you can view his or her academic history by logging into your Sponsor Contract View online.
+Tip: Once a student has released a draft of the contract with you listed as the sponsor, you can view their academic history by logging into your Sponsor Contract View online.

 Student has the academic or experiential background to pursue advanced study in a contract and can demonstrate an understanding of the quarter timeline and meeting the workload within this timeframe.
 In addition, the student understands the time invested per credit hour matches our expectations in programs—rough rule of thumb is 400 hours of work for 16 credits.

-Tip: Use the Activities Timeline to help the student understand his or her workload and managing it within the timeframe.
+Tip: Use the Activities Timeline to help the student understand their workload and managing it within the timeframe.
 In addition, it provides a detailed grid illustrating time invested per credit hour earned.

 Students commonly seek individual or internship contracts when all else has failed for them—late registration, programs full or cancelled, multi-quarter programs not accepting new students after first quarter.